 An American holding corporation for transportation is called Yellow Corporation.
 Its main office is in Overland Park, Kansas.
 YRC Freight, New Penn, Holland, and Reddaway, three regional less-than-truckload (LTL) carriers, and freight brokerage HNRY Logistics are some of its subsidiaries.
 Yellow was known as YRC Worldwide from 2006 to February 2021.
 On February 4, 2021, YRC Worldwide changed its name again, returning to Yellow Corporation.

 Yellow’s independent operating firms are being consolidated into a single platform for a network redesign.
-Some terminals will be shut down, and workplace policies will alter.
+Some terminals will be shut down, and workplace policies will be altered.
 The aim is to become a superregional carrier with a lower cost structure.
 More than 200 terminals in the East, Central, and South regions are affected by the process.

-Wall Street calls for layoffs at Yellow Corp
+Wall Street Calls For Layoffs At Yellow Corp

 The business implements the initial steps of Phase 2 of “One Yellow.”
 It is a plan to integrate the company’s numerous subsidiaries and many of its hubs.
 Thus, Yellow is completely overhauling its business model.
 The plan includes eliminating some of Yellow’s facilities and turning many employees into “utility” positions.
 The truckers will also have to work the docks at facilities within 175 miles of their home facility.